TunHub Integration

 Introduction

-Breeze Setup
+Breeze setup

 Select any existing or a new server that has access to the resources in your private network and may communicate to Cloudaware.
 Follow the steps below to install Breeze agent: